-Most refugees in Türkiye live outside camps, with growing but still limited access to basic services.
+The country currently hosts the largest refugee population in the world, with close to 4 million people.
+Most refugees in Türkiye live outside camps, with growing but limited access to basic services.

-The EU, in close cooperation with the Turkish authorities, has been assisting the most vulnerable people based on their humanitarian needs.
-Since 2015, the EU has supported 95 humanitarian projects contracted with 23 partner organisations.
+In close cooperation with the Turkish authorities, the EU continues to assist the most vulnerable people in Türkiye based on their humanitarian needs.
+Since 2015, the EU has supported nearly 100 humanitarian projects contracted with over 20 partner organisations.

 What are the needs?